 In order to cancel your Housing Contract and/or meal plan contract you must complete the following procedures (this includes withdrawal from the University):

-· Complete the form and return it to the front desk to the attention of the Associate Director of Residence Life and Housing.
+· Complete the form and return it along with your documentation to the front desk to the attention of the Associate Director of Residence Life and Housing.

-· The Associate Director of Residence Life and Housing will review the petition and may submit the petition to other offices (i.e. financial aid, student health, disability student services) for further review.
+· The Associate Director of Residence Life and Housing will review the petition to verify that it is complete.
+Upon verification, the petition will be reviewed by a committee.
 You may be asked to provide additional documentation and such requests will be communicated to you via your UCCS email.

 · The student will be notified of the decision of the committee via UCCS email.